HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 ### Voice client updates

-Voice client updates relate directly to the client, not like [user voice updates](#user-voice-updates), which are related to every user.
+Voice client updates relate directly to the client unlike [user voice updates](#user-voice-updates) which are related to every user.

-Voice client updated usually operate with voice states, which expose the following related attributes:
+Voice client update usually operate with voice states which expose the following related attributes:
 ```
 .channel_id
 .guild_id